spincaloritronics/spincaloritronics.github.io/index.md

 All talks will be by invitation only. **If you wish to attend the workshop and/or present a poster, please visit the [Application section](#application) below to submit your application.**

+Registration is now open, please scroll down to the [registration section](#registration) to fill out the registration forms.

 # Scope

 Spin caloritronics encompasses the study of coupled spin, charge, and heat transport in condensed materials and devices.
 As a multidisciplinary field that intersects with spintronics, thermoelectrics, optics, mechanics, and information science, it explores the fascinating connections between these domains.